 By the time they turn 10, some children may have already begun doing household chores.
 However, if you wonder whether the time is right to start asking your children to take responsibility for some housework tasks, there's no right or wrong answer.
 Asking your kids and teens to do chores is entirely up to you and what works best for your family.
-However, there are numerous benefits of giving kids chores.
+However, there are numerous pros to giving kids chores.
 In particular, this helps them learn responsibility and valuable life skills that they will need when they are older and have their own home to look after.
 If you do decide to give your kids chores to do, it's important that you give them age-appropriate chores.

 Giving your children an allowance for chores can also help kickstart their financial education before they can get a part-time job.
 While financially rewarding kids for chores is again down to individual parental choice, it can help kids recognize the link between work and earning money while developing crucial money management skills.
 Find out how much you should pay your child for doing chores here.